 When chronic dizziness is caused by an underlying condition, like an inner ear disorder, some treatment options may be beneficial:

-• Certain lifestyle changes can also be helpful, including relaxation techniques like mediation or yoga.
+- Certain lifestyle changes can also be helpful, including relaxation techniques like meditation or yoga.

 When to Seek Professional Care